phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/2-cli.html.md

 next: 1-getting-started/2-install-mobile-app.html.md
 ---

-The PhoneGap CLI provides a command line interface for creating PhoneGap applications.
-It's an alternative to using the [PhoneGap Desktop App](/getting-started/1-install-phonegap/desktop) and built for those who prefer working at the command line.
+The PhoneGap CLI provides a command line interface for creating PhoneGap applications as an alternative to using the [PhoneGap Desktop App](/getting-started/1-install-phonegap/desktop) for those who prefer working at the command line.

+<div class="alert--tip">**TIP:** The PhoneGap CLI currently has some additional features over the PhoneGap Desktop
+for building, running and packaging your PhoneGap applications on multiple platforms.
+If you're comfortable using a CLI this option may be best going forward.</div>

 ###Requirements
 There are a few simple requirements you'll need prior to installing the PhoneGap CLI: